chrisannfer/Clustering-Using-Genetic-Algorithms/README.md

 # Clustering-Using-Genetic-Algorithms
-This Python project utilizes a genetic algorithm to optimize the placement of centroids for clustering data points, aiming to enhance clustering performance.
+This Python project utilizes genetic algorithm to optimize the placement of centroids for clustering data points, aiming to enhance clustering performance.